 That name is pretty intense, isn’t it?
 The INFINITIPRO!
 Either way, we think this is another good option that has a lot of strong features, and our favorite is that “ION CHOICE” button.
 That’s an interesting option, because as we describe in the “How to Choose a Blow Dryer for Natural Hair” section, ions speed up the hair-drying process—but sometimes you may want to option of slowing that process a little bit, so you can keep a little more body in your locks.

-Two “Best-All-Around” Blow Dryers
+One “Best-All-Around” Blow Dryer